eekie/spring-boot-dropwizard-metrics/README.md

 Dropwizard metrics with Java 8 and spring-boot
 ==============================================

-Proof of concept for capturing application metrics using the Dropwizard metrics library.
+Proof of concept for capturing application metrics using the DropWizard metrics library.
-The Observer pattern is used to not pollute business domain code with Dropwizard metrics dependencies.
+The Observer pattern is used to not pollute business domain code with DropWizard metrics dependencies.

 This project also uses spring and spring-boot but that's only to wire some components together and create a scheduled task to make the project more fun to play with.

 ### running the project

+ * Java 8 is required (obviously)
+ * Apache Maven 3 is required to build the project

-This project contains a maven wrapper script which will download the correct maven version and run the default goal `spring-boot:run`
+ If you don't have maven installed yet (or an older version ) you can use the maven wrapper script included in this project.
+It will download the correct maven version and run the default goal `spring-boot:run`

 > ./mvnw

-(on windows use mvnw.cmd)
+(on windows use `mvnw.cmd`)

 Or you can invoke the spring-boot run goal like this:

-> mvn spring-boot:run
+> mvn

-This application will start a scheduled task to randomly add or remove animals in the zoo. (each x seconds) And each y seconds, the dropwizard console reporter will print the state of the metrics to the console.
+This application will start a scheduled task that randomly adds or removes animals in a zoo. (each x seconds) And each y seconds, the DropWizard console reporter will print metrics to the console.

 ### package structure
 The package `net.eekie.metrics.zoo` contains the actual business code with metric capturing using observer pattern.
 This could be your business logic of your application.
-In this package we only enable sending metrics which are going to be handled by one or more listeners. (it's only about metrics and not dropwizard metric related yet)
+In this package we only enable sending metrics which are going to be handled by one or more listeners. (it's only about metrics and not DropWizard metric related yet)

-The package `net.eekie.metrics.config` contain the config to instantiate an observable zoo with Listerner for capturing Dropwizard metrics.
-It's here that the Dropwizard magic happens.
+The package `net.eekie.metrics.config` contain the config to instantiate an observable zoo with Listener for capturing DropWizard metrics.
+It's here that the DropWizard magic happens.

-A Dropwizard console reporter is also configured to see the state of the metrics each y seconds.
+A DropWizard console reporter is also configured to see the state of the metrics each y seconds.
 In a production environment you want to setup a Graphite reporter instead or something similar. (also see docker)